 Being arrested for a crime can be a major source of worry and stress for anyone.
 The consequences of being convicted can be harsh and long-lasting, and your future may feel uncertain.
+These consequences can include time in prison, fines, community service, and the potential curtailing of some of your constitutional rights.
 Once you are arrested for a crime, whether it is a felony or misdemeanor, you should begin working on your defense.
 Your first step should be to contact an attorney that is well-versed in litigating the offenses you are facing.
 If you were arrested for a crime in Park City, Utah, you should consult with an experienced Park City criminal defense lawyer as soon as possible.

 Criminal Charges Our Firm Defends in Park City

 Whether you are arrested for a misdemeanor or a felony, it is vital to take your case seriously.
 A conviction for a misdemeanor or felony can follow you around for the rest of your life.
 If you need legal defense for any of the following criminal charges, you should consult with an experienced Park City criminal defense attorney today.